 Staining your project, whether you have refurbished or built something from scratch, is optional.
 But, finishing it is essential.
 Without a proper finish, the wood can dry, crack, swell, or just generally deteriorate.
-If you want a chemical-free finish on your furniture, you can keep reading for some of the best options.
+If you want a chemical-free finish on your furniture, you can keep reading for some of the best natural wood finishes.

-Also called flaxseed oil, linseed oil is a very popular wood finish.
+Also called flaxseed oil, linseed oil is one of the popular natural wood finishes.
 It saturates deep into the wood giving it a satin-like finish that will protect it against scratches and changes in humidity.
 The oil will tinge the wood with a light yellow color, but the grain will still show through leaving you with a natural look and naturally non-toxic finish.

 One great advantage of using linseed oil as your wood finish is that it not only makes a protective film on the surface, but it penetrates deeply protecting the wood through and through.
 A couple of downsides are that it may require the wood to be oiled again every now and then, and it’s also susceptible to water rings and stains if the liquid is left long enough.